Skip to main navigationSkip to main content

 A Standard Visitor visa lets you do a short course of study that lasts no longer than 6 months, provided you meet eligibility requirements.

-Please note that if you are registered on a collaborative programme of study that is jointly awarded by the University of Southampton, you will need a Student visa even if your study on our campus is less than 6 months in duration.
+Please note that if you are registered on a collaborative programme of study that is jointly awarded by the University of Southampton, you will need a Student visa, even if your study on our campus is less than 6 months in duration.

 You can check if you need a visa and what type you need using the GOV.UK self checker.
 Depending on your nationality, you might not need to apply for a visa before you travel.

-A Visitor can come to the UK to:
+In terms of study, a Standard Visitor can come to the UK to:

 • study a course at an accredited institution (meaning one or more consecutive or concurrent programmes of study that will be completed within the validity period of the visitor permission)